 38. The Trustee(s) shall account to the Committee as required, and shall turn over to the Treasurer when directed by the Committee, the net income from the monies held by the Trustee(s).

-39. The Association or the Committee may at any time vote to transfer monies from the general funds of the Association to the Trustee(s).
+39. The Society or the Committee may at any time vote to transfer monies from the general funds of the Society to the Trustee(s).